-In light of all that, here are a few suggestions I’d make based on my experience with clients across my career in mental health.
-I hope they are helpful for you as you move through your time here at Change, Inc.!
+In light of all that, here are a few suggestions we would make based on our experience with clients.
+We hope they are helpful for you as you move through your time here at Change, Inc.!

 - Try to Practice Patience.
 Remember, your problems are very unlikely to have arisen overnight, so they’re unlikely to go away in that amount of time either.
 Try to use this insight as a frame of reference for the time it may take to root out the causes of your struggle and to attempt to resolve it.
 Consider giving counseling at least 90 days (averaging once a week appointments) — by then you should know if it is helping.

 - Try to Expect Some Struggle with Willingness.
 Related to the above, it may be helpful to recognize that the overall duration of counseling is sometimes longer than clients intend because of the ebb and flow of their own willingness – willingness to see things in a different light, to try new behaviors, and/or to give up old ways.
 The things counselors ask of clients are often unfamiliar, and sometimes painful, if for no other reason than they require some concession that what we were trying before isn’t working.
 Don’t be too hard on yourself here.
 It takes time to become willing to try something new.